AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

 While most conda packages are available for all platforms, there may be some cases where a particular platform does not have a version of a package.

-Most often this will occur for ARM-based computers (such as macOS computers with Apple Silicon M-series processors).
+Most often this will occur for ARM-based computers, such as macOS computers with Apple Silicon M-series processors.
 If you encounter an error with `conda-lock --file environment.yml`, it may be because a package is not available for the `osx-arm64` platform.

 In this case, you should edit the `environment.yml` file to *remove* the `- osx-arm64` line from the `platforms:` section.